ctrlo/CtrlO-PDF/README.md

 ## font

 Sets or returns the font.
-This is based on PDF::API2 ttfont which returns a TrueType or OpenType font object.
-By default it assumes the font is available in the exact path `truetype/liberation/LiberationSans-Regular.ttf`.
+This is based on `PDF::Builder` or `PDF::API2` ttfont, which returns a TrueType or OpenType font object.
+By default, it assumes the font is available in the exact path `truetype/liberation/LiberationSans-Regular.ttf`.
 A future version may make this more flexible.

 ## fontbold